Learn Korean With K-Dramas: How to Watch K-Dramas to Learn Korean

 Keep a running note on your phone of interesting words or phrases.
 Don't try to write down everything, just stuff that appears multiple times or seems useful.
 After the episode, look up 5-10 of these words properly, create example sentences, and add them to your flashcard system.

 Focus on chunks, not just individual words.
-If you hear "gwaenchana" (it's okay) used in three different contexts during an episode, note all three situations.
-Korean words shift meaning based on context and tone, so collecting these variations helps you understand nuance.
+If you hear "gwaenchana" (It's okay) used in three different contexts during an episode, note all three situations.
+Korean words shift meaning based on context and tone, so collecting these variations can help you learn the nuance.

 Understanding Korean politeness levels through drama